ueberfuhr-samples/sbom/README.md

 ## See the Results

+We can create a pull request in this repository, which will lead to autmatically running pipelines.
+This includes creating a container image with SBOM and get vulnerabilities directly printed to the PR's comments.

-You could also download the generated artifacts directly.
+We could also download the generated artifacts directly.

 ### Download the application SBOM from GitHub Packages